Belizean–Guatemalan territorial dispute: Post-independence

 Britain continued to maintain British Forces Belize to protect the country from Guatemala, consisting of an army battalion and No. 1417 Flight RAF of Harrier fighter jets.
 The British also trained and strengthened the newly formed Belize Defence Force.
 There was a serious fear of a Guatemalan invasion in April 1982, when it was thought that Guatemala might take advantage of the Falklands War to invade, but these fears never materialised.

-Around this time, Belize claims that they were not bound by the 1859 treaty since they did not sign it.
+Around this time, Belize claimed that it was not bound by the 1859 treaty since there were no Belizean signatories.

 Significant negotiations between Belize and Guatemala, with the United Kingdom as an observer, resumed in 1988.
 Guatemala recognised Belize's independence in 1991 and diplomatic relations were established.

 In 1994, British Forces Belize was disbanded and most British troops left Belize, but the British maintained a training presence via the British Army Training and Support Unit Belize and 25 Flight AAC until 2011, when the last British forces, except for seconded advisers, left Belize.

 On 18 October 1999, Guatemala's Foreign Minister sent a letter to the Prime Minister of Belize, Said Musa, reasserting Guatemala's claim.
 As a new line of reasoning for their claim (instead of basing it on the 1859 treaty), Guatemala asserted that it had inherited Spain's 1494 and 18th century claims on Belize and was owed more than half of Belize's land mass, from the Sibun River south:

-This claim amounts to 12272 km2 of territory, or roughly 53% of the country.
+This claim amounts to 12272 km2 of territory, or roughly 53% of Belizean territory.
 The claim includes significant portions of the current Belizean Cayo and Belize Districts, as well as all of the Stann Creek and Toledo Districts, well to the north of the internationally accepted border along the Sarstoon River.
 The majority of Belizeans are strongly opposed to becoming part of Guatemala.

 The Guatemalan military placed personnel at the edge of the internationally recognised border.
 Belizean patrols incorporating Belize Defence Force members and police forces took up positions on their side of the border.

 In February 2000, a Belizean patrol shot and killed a Guatemalan in the area of Mountain Pine Ridge Forest Reserve in Belize.
 On 24 February 2000, personnel from the two nations encountered each other in Toledo District.
 The two countries held further talks on 14 March 2000, at the Organization of American States (OAS) in the presence of Secretary General César Gaviria at OAS headquarters in Washington, D.C.
 Eventually they agreed to establish an "adjacency zone" extending one kilometre (0.62 mi) on either side of the 1859 treaty line, now designated the "adjacency line", and to continue negotiations.